How we keep your personal data safe

 We observe good practice guidelines in our interactions with vulnerable people and we use additional care when processing their information.

 The information which you provide to us through this website may be transferred to countries outside the European Economic Area (“EEA”).
 This may happen if any of our servers are in a country outside of the EEA.
 You should be aware that these countries may not have similar data protection laws to the UK.
-By submitting your personal data, you’re agreeing to this transfer, storing or processing.
-If we transfer your information outside of the EEA in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this policy.
+By submitting your personal data, you agree to this transfer, storing or processing.
+If we transfer your information outside of the EEA in this way, we will take steps to ensure that appropriate security measures are taken to ensure that your privacy rights continue to be protected as outlined in this policy.

 If you use our services while you are outside the EEA, your information may be transferred outside the EEA to provide you with those services.

 We regularly review who has access to information to ensure that your information is only accessible by appropriately trained staff, volunteers and contractors

 We collect some personal information, including special category data, such as health information from our volunteers.
 You will use your health information to make reasonable adjustments to support you as a team member.

 The information we collect from you helps us to ensure that all our volunteers have a positive experience volunteering with us.

 We will use your information to match you to the client that is right for you.
 If you have agreed, we will update you about what we do through our newsletters.
 We will ensure that your personal information is securely stored in our database.

 We keep volunteer information for seven years after your last interaction with us.